-- 21. The flock of origin, including sheep consigned to a show, shall be examined by an accredited veterinarian.
+- 23. The flock of origin, including sheep consigned to a show, shall be examined by an accredited veterinarian.
 The bet must prepare the CVI and must state on the CVI that he examined the entire flock and found no evidence of contagious, infectious, or external parasitic disease.
 The date of exam must also appear on the CVI.
-All sheep from other states must be accompanied by an interstate CVI issued by an accredited veterinarian indicating examination for health within 30 days. - 22.
+All sheep from other states must be accompanied by an interstate CVI issued by an accredited veterinarian indicating examination for health within 30 days. - 24.
 Individual official USDA scrapie animal identification is required.
-Official scrapie ID includes: - A scrapie ear tag.
-Contact the USDA to obtain scrapie ear tags at 1-866-873-2824, weekdays from 9 to 5.
-Your order may take several weeks for processing so order tags early; or - A scrapie tattoo with individual animal ID (tattoo); or - An ISO-compliant RFID tag. - 23.
-Dipping not required of sheep entries from officially recognized scabies free areas; all other sheep must be dipped in an officially permitted solution within 10 days of the opening date of the show.
+Official scrapie ID includes: - A scrapie eartag.
+Contact the USDA to obtain scrapie eartags at 1-866-873-2824, weekdays from 9 to 5.
+Your order may take several weeks for processing so order tags early; or - A scrapie tattoo with individual animal ID (tattoo); or - An ISO-compliant RFID tag.